ipfs/team-mgmt/README.md

 #### Zoom

 We use [Zoom](http://zoom.us/) for our community calls.
-This allows us to stream directly to YouTube, and to have calls with more than ten users.
+This allows us to stream directly to YouTube (currently under maintenance), and to have calls with more than 25 users.
 Zoom may require a download before you are able to join.
 If you click on a Zoom link to a meeting room, it will automatically suggest the software to download.
 Please let us know if you have any issues with Zoom.

-#### Timing

-For all regular calls, we strive to always have the same times, unless there is a very good reason.
-The times are locked the Friday before the Monday sprint, to ensure that people know when the time will be.
-We will try not to change times on the day of the actual calls.
-In general, the rule is that the only adjustment that is okay to do on Monday is adding calls, but not moving around already announced ones.

 #### Timezone: UTC